arufahc/negicc/README.md

 this again.
 The steps for generating the data files are in the Makefile.

 ```
+# Make neg_process tool for RAW developing.
+make neg_process

+# Make profile for Sony A7RM4 with Portra 400
+make sony_a7rm4_portra400_0

+# Make profile for Sony A7RM4 with Portra 400 +2 stops exposure
-make all
+make sony_a7rm4_portra400+2
 ```

 # More details

-Please see the code in build_prof.py and make_icc.c for more details.
+Please see the code in build_prof.py and make_icc.c for more algorithms and details.